SiyuanChen0218/LLMs_Personality_test_and_Story_generation/README.md

-# What Is Waiting for Us at the End?
-Inherent Biases of Game Story Endings in Large Language Models ([Paper](https://link.springer.com/chapter/10.1007/978-3-031-47658-7_26))

-This repository contains the code for the paper "What Is Waiting for Us at the End?
-Inherent Biases of Game Story Endings in Large Language Models" accepted at [ICIDS 2023](http://icids2023.ardin.online).

-## Authors
-Pittawat Taveekitworachai, Febri Abdullah, Mustafa Can Gursesli, Mury F. Dewantoro, Siyuan Chen, Antonio Lanata, Andrea Guazzini, and Ruck Thawonmas

-## Abstract

-This study investigates biases present in large language models (LLMs) when utilized for narrative tasks, specifically in game story generation and story ending classification.
-Our experiment involves using popular LLMs, including GPT-3.5, GPT-4, and Llama 2, to generate game stories and classify their endings into three categories: positive, negative, and neutral.
-The results of our analysis reveal a notable bias towards positive-ending stories in the LLMs under examination.
-Moreover, we observe that GPT-4 and Llama 2 tend to classify stories into uninstructed categories, underscoring the critical importance of thoughtfully designing downstream systems that employ LLM-generated outputs.
-These findings provide a groundwork for the development of systems that incorporate LLMs in game story generation and classification.
-They also emphasize the necessity of being vigilant in addressing biases and improving system performance.
-By acknowledging and rectifying these biases, we can create more fair and accurate applications of LLMs in various narrative-based tasks.

 ## File structure
 - `main.py`: The main script for story generation and evaluation using ChatGPT.
 - `requirements.txt`: The requirements file for the project.